melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 Please note that the values will not match exactly with your wholesale provider's reporting, as:
 * The power values reported by your inverter are unlikely to exactly match what is recorded by your smart meter and sent to Amber
 * Any Home Assistant downtime will not have logging of power or prices
-* The clock on your HA computer may not be in sync with your provider's clock, so the 30 minute period may be shifted slightly
+* The clock on your HA computer may not be in sync with your provider's clock, so the cost period may be shifted slightly

 For example, my inverter typically reports imported and exported power about 2% lower than what is reported by the smart meter to my provider.
 In the `inverter_import_power` and `inverter_export_power` template sensors there is a `correctionFactor` variable which helps to compensate for this - I have it set to 1.02.